jordipons/sklearn-audio-transfer-learning/README.md

 The last step is to define which is the label (or ground truth) for each of the audios.
 You can define the correspondence between the audio path and its label in the following function `path2gt_datasets(path, dataset)` in `sklearn-audio-transfer-learning/src/utils.py`.

 You are ready to go!

+#### Additional tips

+Dive into it!
+This code is readable and well documented.

 Change the model?
     'model_type': 'linearSVM', # 'linearSVM', 'SVM', 'perceptron', 'MLP', 'kNN'